subhh/libconnect/Documentation/Editor/Index.rst

 DBIS
 ====

-Add the plug-in DBIS.
-Now you can choose with "Output" the output with the following options:
+There is a list of DBIS plug-ins:

-* Top databases
+* Top Databases
 * List
-* Detail view
+* Detail
-* Sidebar - search form
+* Sidebar
-* Search form
+* Advanced Search
-* New in DBIS
+* New Databases

-Every entry change the other available options.

-Top databases
+Top Databases
 -------------

 It generates a list with the top databases of a subject.